cdown/chrisdown.name/source/index.md

 mostly maintaining and implementing systems for use in the [Caux conference centre][caux] in Caux, Switzerland.

-I am available to contract on Unix, Linux, Bash, and Python, with negotiable rates depending on the nature of the job. <a class="email no-replace-text" href="http://scr.im/{{ site.personal.email.scrim }}">Send me an e-mail</a> for a personalised quote.

 [caux]:            {{ site.links.caux }}
 [email]:           mailto:{{ site.personal.email }}
 [github]:          {{ site.links.github }}